Who will be your Successor Trustee?

 A special note: the grantor of a trust is held to a higher degree of competency than if he or she was simply creating a will.

 When clients formulate their estate plan or update an existing plan, one of the most important decisions they must make is who will be the trustee.
-Will they appoint a family member, a friend, or an Independent Corporate Trustee, such as Premier Trust.
+Will they appoint a family member, a friend, or an Individual Corporate Trustees, such as Premier Trust.

 The Most Important Factors One Should Consider:

-Trusts are complex legal documents with major tax and family implications – Corporate Trustees have professional knowledge and expertise in handling the complexities of trust administration.
+Nevada trusts are complex legal documents with major tax and family implications – Individual Corporate Trustees have professional knowledge and expertise in handling the complexities of trust administration.

 Trust administration is time consuming and can be complex – Corporate Trustees employ dedicated professionals who have the experience and resources to manage the details of complex trusts.

 Nevada trusts administration requires very specific financial reporting – Corporate trustees have the financial and operational systems to provide timely accurate statements and reports to meet regulatory and beneficiary requirements.